Abdulkareemoj/www/src/content/post/How to seed a Database with test Data for an App.md

 ---
-Here's a revised draft with actual content:
+title: How to Seed a Database with Test Data for an App

-Title: How to Seed a Database with Test Data for an App Publish Date: '2024-02-04'
+publishDate: '2024-02-04'
-Description: Manually inserting over 100 samples into a database isn't the programmer's way.
+description: Manually inserting over 100 samples into a database isn't the programmer's way.
 Here's how to seed test data programmatically.

 Tags: ['test', 'database', 'prisma', 'faker.js']
 ---